 The advantages of limited liability companies

-- Improved credibility – An LLC is deemed as a formal business structure (along with corporations), which eventually boosts reputation and prestige.
+- Improved credibility – An LLC is deemed a formal business structure (along with corporations), eventually boosting reputation and prestige.
 Clients and brands in the financial sector especially prefer to work with LLCs.
 This may potentially lead to new business opportunities and profitable contracts.

 The disadvantages of limited liability companies

-- Maintenance and paperwork – Generally, LLCs are required to file annual reports with governance authorities to keep good standing, which makes an increase in the burden of paperwork for business owners.
+- Maintenance and paperwork – Generally, LLCs are required to file annual reports with governance authorities to keep good standing, which increases the burden of paperwork for business owners.
 The reporting requirements normally include statements, records, and meticulous document and filing processes.

-- Costs for renewal – In many jurisdictions, LLCs must renew their licenses each year.
+- Costs for renewal – In many jurisdictions, LLCs must renew their licenses yearly.
 The fees for LLCs renewal are typically higher compared to other entity forms.

-- Limited investment options – Although LLCs can acquire investment through equity financing, debt financing, or crowdfunding, they cannot issue shares for outside investors; thus, limit the options available.
+- Limited investment options – Although LLCs can acquire investment through equity financing, debt financing, or crowdfunding, they cannot issue shares to outside investors; thus, limiting the options available.

 The information we’ve provided is a good base, but without support and guidance, starting a business can feel incredibly tough.
-Get in touch with us for free consultation!
+Chat with our friendly consultants for further guidance on this matter!

 A corporation is a legal entity that is completely independent and separate from its owners.
 There are several types of corporations, but the most popular types are C-corps (double taxed) and S-corps (not double taxed).